-Dr. Myra Blanco, a research scientist at the Virginia Tech Transportation Institute opened the proceedings with comments and remarks gleaned from several years of applied research dealing with the human information processing and perception aspects of different types of new technologies.
+Dr. Myra Blanco, a research scientist at the Virginia Tech Transportation Institute, opened the proceedings with comments and remarks gleaned from several years of applied research dealing with the human information processing and perception aspects of different types of new technologies.
+At one point, she used a video clip of a test that had been conducted during research on new technology to eliminate blind spots.
+What we saw was a pair of high-definition video monitors mounted on the A-pillar of a truck, with the usual west-coast style mirror and a standard-issue eight-inch convex mirror in the background - both covered with a gray sack.

-At one point during her talk, Dr. Blanco used a video clip of a test that had been conducted during research on new technology to eliminate blind spots.
-What we saw was a pair of high-definition video monitors mounted on the A-pillar of a truck, with the usual West Coast-style mirror and a standard-issue eight-inch convex mirror in the background - both covered with a gray sack.
-While she didn't comment specifically on this bit of work, I couldn't help wondering how a video screen could ever be called upon to replace a mirror.
+While Dr. Blanco didn't comment specifically on this bit of work, I couldn't help wondering how a video screen could ever be called upon to replace a mirror.
 Even with my very limited bit of time behind the wheel of a truck, I couldn't image how a big-ticket item like a pair of video monitors could do a better job than a mirror.
 And they'd need to be molded into the A-pillar so as not to obstruct the driver's lateral vision, so where's the improvement in that?
-Where's the cost-savings or the safety enhancement here?
+Where's the cost-savings or the safety enhancement?

-At a point later in the discussion - in an unrelated observation - Don Nehring, an owner/op with FedEx Ground (and president of the Trucker Buddy board of directors) mentioned that his fleet had experimented with rear-facing hood-mounted cameras to help drivers with blind spots.
-He said the cameras were fine, except when the sun was shining directly into the camera when you're heading away from the sun - for example - near sunset or sunrise.
+At a point later in the discussion - in an unrelated observation - Don Nehring, an owner-op with FedEx Ground (and president of the Trucker Buddy board of directors) mentioned that his fleet had experimented with rear-facing hoodmounted cameras to help drivers with blind spots.

+The cameras were fine, he said, except when the sun was shining directly into the camera when you're heading away from the sun - for example - near sunset or sunrise.
 Then the screen just goes bright white.
-I don't think they've yet invented a camera iris that's as flexible as the human eye - even when looking through something as primitive as a mirror.
+Oops.
 Nehring also observed that technology as a tool is good, except when the operator isn't taught the basics because of a reliance on the electronics.
 He cited the example of using an external temperature probe to help drivers determine when the road may be icing up as the temperature drops.